-Institutions Corruption Gender Office of the Ombudsman The mission is leading the fighting against corruption and injustice through public education, prevention and law enforcement.
-GBC is among forms of corruption punished under the law N° 23/2003 of 07/08/2003, on the prevention, suppression and punishment of corruption and related offences One person is in charge of Gender based corruption (GBC) Office of the Auditor general Built on the belief that those who are entrusted with public resources should be brought to account and are expected to use the resources transparently, efficiently, and there should be value for money within the laws of Rwanda No specific measures to fight against gender based violence or gender based corruption Rwanda Public Procurement Authority set up procurement standards, guidelines, and procedures, building capacity and monitoring procurement proceedings in order to ensure competition, economy, transparency, fairness, efficiency, accountability and zero tolerance to corruption in all public procurement activities No specific measures to fight against gender based violence or gender based corruption Rwanda Revenue Authority Its mission is to mobilize revenue for economic development through efficient and equitable services that promote business growth No specific measures to fight against gender based violence or gender based corruption National Commission of the Public Service Provide independent oversight public service recruitment and appeals over grievances, to ensure public servants are selected and supported to act on the highest principles of equity, transparency, good governance and integrity No specific measures to fight against gender based violence or gender based corruption
+Institutions Corruption Gender Office of th Ombudsman The mission is leading the fighting against corruption and injustice through public education, prevention and law enforcement.
+GBC is among forms of corruption punished under the law no 23/2003 of 07/08/2003, on the prevention, suppression and punishment of corruption and related offences.
+One person is in charge of Gender based corruption (GBC) Office of the Auditor general Built on the belief that those who are entrusted with public resources should be brought to account and are expected to use the resources transparently, efficiently, and there should be value for money within the laws of Rwanda No specific measures to fight against gender based violence or gender based corruption Rwanda Public Procurement Authority set up procurement standards, guidelines, and procedures, building capacity and monitoring procurement proceedings in order to ensure competition, economy, transparency, fairness, efficiency, accountability and zero tolerance to corruption in all public procurement activities No specific measures to fight against gender based violence or gender based corruption Rwanda Revenue Authority Its mission is to mobilize revenue for economic development through efficient and equitable services that promote business growth No specific measures to fight against gender based violence or gender based corruption

-Rwanda Education Board To fast-track education development in Rwanda by enabling education sector growth Gender equality is ensured in schools REB enforces the Girls Education Policy, and emphasizes on affirmative action's known as "positive discrimination" but no specific measures to deal with gender based corruption in schools National Commission Human Rights The Commission has as an objective to investigate and follow-up on human rights violations committed by anyone on the Rwandan territory, especially State organs and individuals under the cover of the State organs as well as any The commission deals with violations of human rights cases in general No specific measures to fight against GBV and GBC national organisation working in Rwanda
+National Commission of the Public Service Provide independent oversight public service recruitment and appeals over grievances, to ensu public servants are selected and supported to act on the highest principles of equity, transparency good governance and integrity corruption Rwanda Education Board To fast-track education development in Rwanda by enabling education sector growth Gender equality is ensured in schools.
+REB enforces the Girls Education Policy, and emphasizes on affirmative action's known as "positive discrimination" but no specific measures to deal with gender based corruption in schools National Human Rights Commission The Commission has as an objective to investigate and follow-up on human rights violations committed by anyone on the Rwandan territory, especially State organs and individuals under the cover of the State organs as well as any national organisation working in Rwanda The commission deals with violations of human rights cases in general No specific measures to fight against GBV and GBC